noptic/nail-core/docs/NailApi.coffee.md

 NailApi
 =============
-nail creates classes from structured objects, using a seperate module for every aspect of the class like properties and methods.
+nail creates classes from structured objects, using a seperate [module][About.modules] for every aspect of the class like properties and methods.
 The `nail-core` offers an API to bundle modules into a new `NailApi`.

-The core itself is a instance of `NailApi`and adds important meta data to the constructor.
+The core itself is a instance of `NailApi` and adds important [meta data][About.meta-data] to every new class constructor.

 Definitions
 -----------